Tartan Day Ceilidh

 Even Mr. Lincoln's last name has a tartan associated with it: Inverness District!

-all Scottish names?
-There's even wee village in northern Scotland today, called
+Scottish name?
+There's a wee village in northern Scotland today, called

 Dallas!
-(Just how Dallas, Texas got its name is
+(Just how our Dallas got its name is

 unclear and there is little evidence to support the idea that it was somehow based